Spatiotemporal spectral transfers in fluid dynamics: Numerical investigation: 2D turbulence

 \subsection{Effects of varying the window size and sampling rate}

 In practice, the lowest and/or highest frequencies relevant to the dynamics of a fluid might not be resolved by a data set, due to insufficient time series duration or sampling rate.
 To aid in the interpretation of temporal fluxes used as a diagnostic for real data, we present in Fig.~\ref{fig:result_windowingsampling} a systematic study of the effect of temporal resolution on the resulting temporal fluxes for our two-dimensional simulations.
-The investigation reveals that the temporal fluxes typically give consistent results as the temporal resolution varies, but there are specific cases where the diagnostic fails to give meaningful results.
+While we discuss the effect of $T$ and sampling rate in Sec. \ref{subsec:spatialtemporaltheory} on the frequency ranges of temporal spectral transfers and fluxes, it is not possible to analytically show their effect on the magnitude of temporal spectral transfers at different frequencies.
+Thus, the effect of these parameters on spectral fluxes, the integrals of the transfers, is opaque.
+This investigation reveals that the temporal fluxes typically give varying but consistent results as the temporal resolution varies, but there are specific cases where the diagnostic fails to give meaningful results.